MaiSao/k8sconfig/README.md

-# Convert file excel to yaml then compare
+# Convert file excel to yaml, toml file then compare